Finder makes money from featured partners, but editorial opinions are our own.

 If you are simply buying your vehicle from a car dealership, it's largely the dealer's responsibility to complete the proper vehicle registration transfer steps.
 All you need to do is sign the vehicle transfer form and pay the transfer fee and motor vehicle duty that applies to your vehicle.

 When you transfer registration in Victoria, the CTP car insurance will automatically transfer over to you.
 Keep in mind, though, that this only protects you from legal and medical costs arising from injuries and deaths caused by an accident you have in the car.
-For more comprehensive car insurance and protection, compare providers on Finder's comparison page.
+For more protection, there are other car insurance options such as comprehensive car insurance and third party car insurance.

 How to transfer registration in Victoria if you're selling